White Sands National Park: Euro-Americans

-In the 1880s, a brief period of heavy rainfall supported the return of lush grasslands in the Tularosa Basin which attracted the attention of goat, sheep, and cattle grazers, predominately from Texas.
+In the 1880s, a brief period of heavy rainfall supported the return of lush grasslands in the Tularosa Basin, which attracted the attention of goat, sheep, and cattle grazers, predominantly from Texas.
 Large cattle drives pushed into the basin, and ranching became the dominant economy for the next sixty years.
 In 1897, the Lucero brothers, Jose, Felipe, and Estevan, began ranching on the south shore of the lake that would eventually bear their name.
 By 1940, Felipe consolidated the family's ranches into a 20000 acre property.
 Shortly afterward, the National Park Service took over ownership of the Lucero family properties with their appropriation of Lake Lucero and Alkali Flat.
-The remnants of the Lucero family ranch include the stock pens, watering trough, a water well, and a fallen windmill which visitors can see on a ranger-led tour to Lake Lucero once each month, in the cooler months of the year.
+The remnants of the Lucero family ranch include the stock pens, watering trough, a water well, and a fallen windmill, which visitors can see on a ranger-led tour to Lake Lucero once each month, in the cooler months of the year.

 At the turn of the twentieth century, the discovery of oil, coal, silver, gold, and other precious mineral deposits inspired many settlers to cover the Tularosa Basin in mining claims.
 By 1904, over 114 people made mineral claims to more than 10400 acres of Lake Lucero; however, very few of the claims were developed.
-Eddy's Soda Prospect, developed by the same Eddy brothers that had founded the El Paso and Northeastern Railway and the town of Alamogordo, was a mineral recovery operation for glauberite salt mining along the southern shore of Lake Lucero.
+Eddy's Soda Prospect, developed by the same Eddy brothers who had founded the El Paso and Northeastern Railway and the town of Alamogordo, was a mineral recovery operation for glauberite salt mining along the southern shore of Lake Lucero.
 In 1907, J.R.
 Milner and Bill Fetz constructed a plaster of Paris batching plant along the southern edge of the dunes.
 The operation involved drilling long shafts into the dunes and extracting gypsum to cook into plaster at night.
 Though successful, the establishment of the national monument permanently shut down the plant.